bitcraze/bitcraze-website/src/documentation/system/positioning/ligthouse-positioning-system.md

 #### V1 and V2

-The lighthouse positioning system is using [SteamVR base stations](https://www.vive.com/eu/accessory/base-station2/) as beacons.
+The lighthouse positioning system is using [Lighthouse base stations](https://store.bitcraze.io/products/lighthouse-v2-base-station) as beacons.
-There are two generations of the base stations and both are supported: [V1](https://www.vive.com/eu/accessory/base-station/) and [V2](https://www.vive.com/eu/accessory/base-station2/).
+There are two generations of the base stations and both are supported: [V1](https://www.vive.com/eu/accessory/base-station/) and [V2](https://store.bitcraze.io/products/lighthouse-v2-base-station).

 Lighthouse V1 uses two rotating drums while Lighthouse V2 only uses one, but with two slanted light planes on the same drum.
 Lighthouse V1 systems can use up to 2 base stations while Lighthouse V2 systems is designed for up to 16.
 The Crazyflie currently only supports 2 base stations,